news-ai/tabulae-site/README.md

 # tabulae-site
-remember to upload sourcemap to Sentry after merge to production:
+Remember to upload sourcemap to Sentry after merge to production:

 ```